antoniofull/antoniofullone.com/src/_posts/javascript-is-weird-dynamic-typing-and-coercion/index.md

 I will try to write other posts taken from these notes, so hopefully with this post I can also announce that I am **_back to blogging_**.

 Final note:
-[Typescript](https://github.com/Microsoft/TypeScript) and [Flow](https://flow.org/) are the 2 most well known solutions for using static types in JS, but keep in mind that while typescript is a superset of the language, flow is just a static checker.
+[Typescript](https://github.com/Microsoft/TypeScript) and [Flow](https://flow.org/) are the 2 most well known solutions for using static types in JS, Typescript is a superset of javascript(Js with super powers), flow is a static checker.

 Image credits: [Programming Humor](https://www.reddit.com/r/ProgrammerHumor/comments/6vsv4g/javascript_meme/')